 The American Indian Science & Engineering Society (AISES) is a national organization which nurtures building of community by bridging science and technology with traditional Native values.
 Through its educational programs, AISES provides opportunities for American Indians and Native Alaskans to pursue studies in science, engineering, and technology arenas.
 The ultimate goal of AISES is to be a catalyst for the advancement of American Indians and Native Alaskans as they seek to become self-reliant and self-determined members of society.

-Learn more about AISES
+Learn more about AISES on their:

 Society of Asian Scientists & Engineers

 Society of Women Engineers

 A STEM (Science, Technology, Engineering, and Math) society dedicated to the recruitment, retention,and employment of women in STEM fields.
 Stimulate women to achieve full potential in careers as engineers and leaders, expand the image of the engineering profession as a positive force in improving the quality of life, and demonstrate the value of diversity.

 The American Institute of Aeronautics and Astronautics (AIAA) is the world's largest technical society dedicated to the global aerospace profession.